Oculus wants to Build the Largest VR MMO with One Billion People

 Speaking at the recent TechCrunch Disrupt conference in New York, Oculus VR CEO Brendan Iribe described one of the company’s long-term goals to create a virtual world experience that reaches and connects 1 billion people together on a massive scale.

 “This is going to be an MMO where we want to put 1 billion people in VR,” Iribe told attendees of the TechCrunch Disrupt conference.
 “We know with Oculus…if you’re putting on this pair of glasses and you’re gonna be face-to-face communicating with people, and you’re gonna be jumping in and out of this new set of virtual worlds, this is gonna be the largest MMO (massively multiplayer online) ever made,” Iribe said.

-Oculus also intends to remain committed to games as a top priority, however the company realizes the importance to not limit its potential reach to just a core audience.
+Oculus also intends to remain committed to games as a top priority, however, the company realizes the importance of not limiting its potential reach to just a core audience.
 “Do you want to build a platform that has a billion users on it, or only 10, 20, or 50 million?”
 Iribe asked, referring to consoles and dedicated gaming devices not selling or nearly reaching as many users as the mobile market.

 Virtual reality is a platform that will go beyond gaming, and into applications that will involve and hopefully benefit our daily lives.
 Oculus plans to lead the way through this VR revolution, and it looks like it’s going to be an exciting ride.